Edited by M. A.B. Siddique

 Chapter 14: Multilateral Consequences of Bilateral Trade Agreements: AUSFTA and the Australian Wool Industry

-John Stanton, M.A.B.
+14. Multilateral consequences of bilateral trade agreements: AUSFTA and the Australian wool industry John Stanton, M.A.B.
 Siddique, Emma Kopke and Nazrul Islam INTRODUCTION This chapter examines the third country eﬀect of a free trade agreement between Australia and the USA (AUSFTA) using the Australian wool industry as an example.
 Without considering the third country eﬀect, an attempt to evaluate the outcome of an RTA may be superﬁcial.
 The Australian wool industry was selected because of the degree of product transformation of Australian wool that occurs in third countries prior to being imported into the USA, and the signiﬁcance of the Australian wool industry in the international wool textile market.
 The chapter is divided into three sections.
 The next section examines the bilateral and multilateral relevance and importance of AUSFTA, and the issues pertaining to the Australian wool industry from a third country perspective are discussed in the third section.
 The chapter ends with some concluding remarks.
 THE BILATERAL AND MULTILATERAL RELEVANCE AND IMPORTANCE OF A FREE TRADE AGREEMENT BETWEEN AUSTRALIA AND THE USA Traditionally Australia and the United States have experienced a close relationship with one another in many areas, including defence, a commitment to democracy and international security, and the reduction of trading barriers.
-These links have been reinforced recently by events surrounding the war on terror, with Australia’s support for the USA and involvement in the war in Iraq highlighting the commitment and friendship between the two 206 Multilateral consequences of bilateral trade agreements 207 nations.
-On top of all these relations, the closer economic ties between...
+These links have been reinforced recently by events surrounding the war on terror, with Australia’s support for the USA and involvement in the war in Iraq highlighting the commitment and friendship between the two 206 Multilateral consequences of bilateral trade agreements...

 You are not authenticated to view the full text of this chapter or article.